Nobel Prize in economics awarded to David Card, Joshua Angrist and Guido Imbens | DW | 11.10.2021

 The 2021 winners were chosen for providing new insights into the labor market and highlighting the importance of so-called natural experiments.
 The award wraps up this year's Nobel Prize season.

-The Nobel Prize in Economics is the lone Nobel not included in the will of Alfred Nobel that is instead endowed by the Swedish central bank

-The Nobel Prize in economics has been awarded to three United States-based economists — David Card, Joshua Angrist, and Guido Imbens — the Royal Swedish Academy of Sciences said in Stockholm on Monday.
+The Nobel Memorial Prize in Economic Sciences was been awarded to three United States-based economists — David Card, Joshua Angrist, and Guido Imbens — the Royal Swedish Academy of Sciences said in Stockholm on Monday.

 Angrist, an economics professor at the Massachusetts Institute of Technology, and Imbens, a Stanford University professor, share the other half of the award for showing "how precise conclusions about cause and effect can be drawn from natural experiments."